Adrianjewell91/duet-/README.md

 Get sessions working.
     Homepage
-    Push a button and new window new session
+    Click a button and new window new session
         - use the concept of a room

+    /session/:id

 Figure out the volume issue
 Have a nice css layout.
+Figure out socket.io?

 Get two way playing on the same keyboard working.
 Handle multiple initialization attempts.
+Show error if no keyboard connect and try to play.

+____

 Make it sound like a piano at least somewhat
 		- stop the speakers from blowing out.